Knife Skills for Toddlers

 All of these tips really apply regardless of the age of your kids.
 If they’ve not spent much time in the kitchen with you, then you need to start with the basics.
 Pull up a stool next to you and getting cooking with your kids.

-Recipe: Easy Greek Salad
+Easy Greek Salad

 This is a perfect recipe to tackle with the kids.
-In our house no one is much of a fan of olives, but feel free to add a handful of black olives if you prefer.
+In our house, no one is much of a fan of olives, but feel free to add a handful of black olives if you prefer.
 We also like to toss this with a crisp lettuce at times.
 It’s perfect for a hot day, a picnic, and for cooking together.

 • 2 cloves garlic

-• 1/2 medium sized red onion
+• 1/2 medium red onion

 • 1/2 cup olive oil

-• 1 tbsp red wine vinegar
+• 1 Tablespoon red wine vinegar

-• 1 tbsp dried oregano
+• 1 Tablespoon dried oregano

 • 3 tomatoes